The Man from Snowy River

 Man from Snowy River Steep decent by horse and rider

-Photo: Man from Snowy River - Steep decent by horse and rider
+Photo: Man from Snowy River - horse and rider

-"The Man from Snowy River" is a poem about the escape of a prized colt from its enclosure and how, after a thunderous chase and extraordinary feats of horsemanship and courage, it is recaptured by the least likely horseman of them all, the unpretentious — Man from Snowy River.
+The poem "The Man from Snowy River" is about the escape of a prized horse from its enclosure and it's recapture by the least likely horseman of them all — The Man from Snowy River.
 This poem celebrates the bravery and skill of both horse and rider in the rugged Australian wilderness.
 The Man from Snowy River was written in 1890 by Banjo Paterson and is set in the hill country north-west of Canberra, in New South Wales, Australia.
 The poem is an enduring part of Australian folklore and literature.

 The Man from Snowy River Poem Words to the Man From Snowy River